 The most unique thing about Chios is the area known as the Mastichohoria (‘mastic villages’) in the south of the island.
 There were originally 24 medieval villages built between the 14th and 16th centuries, but many of them were devasted in the earthquake of 1881.
 The Mastichochoria were built by the Genoese to control the production of mastic in the area.

 The villages have retained their medieval architecture making them exciting places to explore, a real trip back in time.
 The best well-preserved villages today are Mesta (my favorite), Pyrgi, Olympi, Kalamoti, Vessa, Lithi, and Elata.

-They all share a carefully designed layout with fortified gates and narrow streets that offered protection against the frequent raids of pirates.
+All of these villages share a meticulously planned layout, featuring fortified gates and narrow streets designed to provide protection against the frequent raids by pirates.

-Mesta is a fortified village, built in such a way as to prevent any intruder or attacker, to invade the village.
+Mesta is a fortified village, built in such a way as to prevent any intruder or attacker, from invading the village.
 It used to have 3 iron gates which would remain locked up right after sunset and opened every sunrise.

 The houses are all stone built, inside confusing mazes with cobblestones and narrow galleries, creating a unique medieval site.
 A beautiful medieval place to stay in Mesta Chios is Lida Mary rooms with a lovely mixture of traditional and contemporary design.

 Pyrgi is the largest of the Mastichochoria villages often called ‘The Painted Village’.
 Every house is decorated in black and white geometric intricate decorative shapes.
 The shapes are not actually painted but engraved, in a variety of patterns including circles, rhombuses, storks, and tree branches.